jayjay-a/Maplestory-Patch-Logs/README.md

      - Other Events: Luxe Sauna
      - Other Events: Haunted Mansion
      - Other Events: Winter Countdown
-     - Other Events: Sunny Sunday (Shining Star Force Time)
+     - Other Events: Sunny Sunday
 </details>

 <details>